Differences in academic preparedness do not fully explain Black-White enrollment disparities in advanced high school coursework: Methods

-Here, we posit that success in an advanced course should be defined in terms of student outcomes on an assessment tool which captures performance in the advanced course.
-The choice of the assessment tool of interest is, to some extent, a normative task and should be carefully chosen for each context-specific application.
-To illustrate, consider student enrollment into AP mathematics courses, the context to which we apply our proposed approach in this paper.
-In this case, we argue that the AP exam is a reasonable assessment tool that captures students' performance in the AP course and we therefore define \enquote{success} in an AP mathematics course as a student's \textit{ex-ante} chance of passing the corresponding AP exam, i.e., the probability of passing the exam if they were to take the course and the exam.
-We choose AP exams as the assessment tool of interest for two main reasons.
+In the context of enrollment into AP math courses, we posit that \enquote{success} can be defined by whether or not the student would pass the corresponding AP exam, if they were to take the course and the exam.
+We focus on AP exams for two main reasons.
 First, AP courses function as preparation for AP exams and, thus, students' short-term purpose for taking AP courses is to pass the respective AP exams \cite{judson2019recruiting}---in fact, the relevance of AP exams is such that the educational benefits associated with AP course-taking are often conditional on students' scores on AP exams \cite{ackerman2013high}.
 Second, AP exams are administered and graded by the College Board, not the person who teaches the corresponding course \cite{hacsi2004document}, mitigating potential discrimination based on student identity.